-2.1 Da Gama Maritime’s mission is to provide a personalised service directed at all aspects of Navigation Chart Management and Bridge Operation throughout a vessel’s life.
-We provide and support the Owner, Captain and Crew with a specialised team dedicated to sharing their experience and assisting professional mariners in the day to day safe navigation and conduct of their yacht or ship.
+2.1 Our mission is to provide a professional service directed at all aspects of Navigation Management and Bridge Operation throughout a vessel’s life.
+We provide and support the Owner, Captain and Crew with a specialised team dedicated to sharing their experience and assisting mariners in the day-to-day safe navigation and conduct of their yacht or ship.
 Our services include, but are not limited to:

 • Chart Outfit